datalad-handbook/book/docs/intro/user_types.rst

 The DataLad Handbook has grown into an extensive document.
 Depending on your use case for DataLad, you may not want to read *all* of the content there is.
-This section tries to be your guide through the handbook.
+This section tries to be your guide.

 .. figure:: ../artwork/src/user_types.svg